foexle/docker-maas/README.md

 You can run the Maas web interface statically (*not* for development) as follows:

     docker run --detach --name=maas --publish 5240:5240 ubuntudesign/maas

-You may have to wait a couple of minutes for the container to start fully.

-### For local development

-Make sure you have the Maas repository checked out:

-    bzr branch lp:maas maas  # Get the repository cd maas                  # Enter the directory

-Run the container, but link `/maas` to your checked-out repository:

-    docker run --detach --name=maas --volume `pwd`:/maas --publish 5240:5240 ubuntudesign/maas

-You may have to wait a couple of minutes for the container to start fully.

 Now visit <http://localhost:5240> to view the site.

 *NB:* If you're on *MacOS* or *Windows* use `http://{your-docker-vm-ip-address}:5240` instead.